 What if this same someone said, “OK, it’s gonna be Lincoln.”
 All of a sudden, people don’t want to accept that one day, Abraham Lincoln may be viewed, collectively, as a “bad” president, because right now he is viewed, for the most part, as one of the best.

-Chuck applied the same argument to music, literature, and architecture.
-Right now, we all accept that Moby Dick is a classic novel.
-We accept that William Shakespeare is one of the best playwrights to ever live.
-We accept that Frank Lloyd Wright was the greatest architect of the 20th Century.
+Chuck applied the argument to music, literature, and architecture.
+Right now we all accept Moby Dick is a classic novel.
+We accept Shakespeare is one of the best playwrights to ever live.
+We accept Frank Lloyd Wright was one of the greatest architects of the 20th Century.